 These services do nothing if a business targets national or international markets and has no local market.
 Local markets are more accessible because it is easier to focus on specific regional search terms, whereas international search targeting will require more effort, involvement, and even money.

 Now that you know not to skirt the rules to trick search engines, you can now understand that you should focus on user intent.
-When someone searches on Google they have an outcome in mind.
-It could be an answer to a question, a product they want, concert tickets for sale, or funny photos.
-That desired outcome user intent.
+When someone searches on Google, they have an outcome in mind.
+It could be an answer to a question, a product they want, concert tickets for sale, or funny photos—that desired outcome user intent.
 The process gets more complicated with variables on outcome.
-A search for the term “band” may mean they are searching for music groups, a wedding ring, a band saw, or even rubber bands.
-The job of an SEO is providing a user with content they want, the way they want it.
+A search for the term “band” may mean searching for music groups, a wedding ring, a band saw, or even rubber bands.
+The job of SEO is providing a user with content they want the way they want it.

 Some common KPIs are sales, downloads, signups, contact form submissions, and phone calls.
-If your business is local, KPIs can be focused on for Google My Business listing results, including clicks to call, clicks to website, and clicks for driving directions.
+If your business is local, KPIs can focus on Google My Business listing results, including clicks to call, clicks to website, and clicks for driving directions.
 Metrics like ranking and traffic are intentionally not on the KPI list.
-I know, I know you are reading this to learn about SEO because you heard it helps rank your website and get more website traffic.
+I know you are reading this to learn about SEO because you heard it helps rank your website and get more website traffic.

 If your goal is lead generation, would you rather see a thousand visitors a month with three contact form completions, or would you prefer three hundred monthly visitors with forty people filling out your contact form?

 I hope you pick the latter option!
 SEO can accomplish so much more than hitting metrics.
 When done right, it will help achieve real business goals and drive success.

 Before you dive into SEO by yourself, make sure you determine your business goals first.
 You can then use your goals to drive SEO efforts to accomplish those goals, and you cannot guess and hope.